Equivalence between the Fitness-Complexity and the Sinkhorn-Knopp algorithms: Introduction

-Fitness and Complexity has been used to accurately predict the future development of countries~\cite{WorldBank2020,JRC2021}, and it is part of the Economic Complexity framework to study and forecast macroeconomic systems~\cite{Tacchella2018}.
-The FC algorithm itself has seen modifications~\cite{mariani2015measuring,wu2016mathematics,Servedio2018} and application in other topics as well~\cite{dominguez2015ranking,lin2018nestedness,Zaccaria2019}.
-Nonetheless, several properties of the FC algorithm and its outputs are still unexplained.
+Despite the central role of the fitness-complexity algorithm in the Economic Complexity field, several properties of the FC algorithm and its outputs are still unexplained.
 In particular, it remains unclear (1) why the FC is highly effective at rearranging $M_{cp}$ in such a way that a clear frontier separates a populated and an empty region of the matrix, see Results; (2) whether it is possible to derive the algorithm from optimization arguments; (3) why for forecasting applications, it is more suitable to logarithmically transform the Fitness scores~\cite{Cristelli2013,Tacchella2018}; (4) how to rescale the algorithm to compare Fitness and Complexity scores across different datasets, e.g., international trade data across multiple years.

 Here we deepen our understanding of the Fitness and Complexity algorithm by connecting it with the long-known Sinkhorn-Knopp (SK) algorithm~\cite{Sinkhorn1967}.
 Originally introduced in the context of doubly stochastic matrices and matrix scaling~\cite{Sinkhorn1967}, the SK algorithm has been applied to pattern matching in computer vision~\cite{Peyre2019} and combinatorial matrix analysis~\cite{Brualdi2006}.
 Equivalent algorithms and variants have been applied in many fields under different names, such as Iterative Fitting Procedure and RAS method among others -- see~\cite{Idel2016} for an extensive review.